A wound is any damage or break in the surface of the skin. Wounds can be:

 Serious ulcers and infections, if left untreated or even with treatment, may lead to minor (foot or toe) or major (below or above the knee) lower leg amputation.
 The surgical scar from the amputation is also at risk of becoming a chronic wound for the same reasons listed above.
 When a person has an amputation the chances of needing another one greatly increase.

-- Arterial, This type of ulcer usually occurs on the foot or the lower part of the leg.
+Arterial types of ulcers usually occur on the foot or the lower part of the leg.
 They can be small and sometimes deep and often quite painful.
 They are caused when the arterial blood flow to the area is reduced and often occur among people who have some form of heart disease.

-- Mixed ulcer: This ulcer is due to a combination of venous and arterial disease.
+Mixed ulcers are due to a combination of venous and arterial disease.